adrienhaxaire/funfem/README.md

 funfem
 ======

 funfem is a finite element library written in the functional language Haskell.

-This repo is a mirror from the official darcs development repository at http://code.funfem.org/trunk
+I develop this on my spare time, it is not related to my professional activities.